getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

-This is a small but delightful simplification of syntax for a fairly common use case, and may also be slightly more performant in removing an unncessary scope!
+This is a small but delightful simplification of syntax for a fairly common use case, and may also be slightly more performant in removing an unnecessary scope!

 ## Function Declarations in Blocks (FiB)